marble999/freshlygenerated/content/posts/Turkey-Cutlets-Marsala.md

 1. Add the chopped tomatoes and Marsala to the pot.
 Season with salt and pepper, and cook for 20 minutes on medium heat, until the tomato has firmed up and the Marsala is quite thick.

-1. Tip: Adding butter to a sauce that already has tomatoes in it can mess up the shape, so it’s best to leave it alone.
+1. Tip: Adding butter to a sauce that already has tomatoes in it can mess up the shape, so it's best to leave it alone.
 I prefer using 2 tablespoons of the butter.
 The tomatoes are meant to be food, not garnishes.

-1. Butt out if you have to – it’s always OK to make your own use of ingredients, even after they’ve been used by someone else.
+1. Butt out if you have to -- it's always OK to make your own use of ingredients, even after they've been used by someone else.

-1.